 Smoking is a leading factor in many causes of death and chronic illnesses, including cancer and respiratory and heart diseases.
 Despite this well-known fact, smoking prevalence has increased in Gibraltar, according to the latest Health and Lifestyle Survey (2015).
 Importantly, exposure to second-hand smoke is also a known health hazard, proven to increase the risk of several serious illnesses and death.
 For those who can’t quit smoking cigarette, it’s recommended to use e-cigarettes and portable battery juul instead to help improve their health.

 The new regulations aim to promote a healthier and cleaner environment for all patients, visitors, residents and staff of the GHA and ERS and to encourage members of the community to stop smoking and suggest to use e-cigarettes instead.
 All these vape pods australia are a must have and a high-quality vape accessory for every vape kit.

 The Minister for Health, Care and Justice, Neil F. Costa, said: “The ban on smoking within GHA and ERS premises is very much a reflection of the GHA’s ethos of promoting healthy lifestyle choices and environmentally-friendly practices.
 This ban does not intend to impede those who wish to smoke; a decision we entirely respect.
+If you’re thinking about making the transition to vaping, check out the ultimate vape deals here.
 The regulations and new policy mean that patients, residents, employees and visitors to ERS and GHA premises will not be subject to second-hand smoke when on the premises, even in unenclosed areas.”

 Anyone wishing to attend the GHA’s ‘Stop Smoking Clinic’ may book an appointment with the Nurse Practitioner via telephone, on 20007865, or alternatively visit the Green Area at the Primary Care Centre.
 The clinic provides advice and support to persons trying to quit, with the aim of increasing their chances of quitting for good and enjoying healthier lives.